gildas/puppet-me/README.md

   Default value: $HOME/Documents/Virtual Machines
 - --parallels-license *key*
   Contains the license key to configure Parallels Desktop.
+- --password *password*
+  Contains the sudo password for elevated tasks.
+  Warning: The password will be viewable in your shell history as well as on the current command line.
 - --quiet
   Runs the script without any message.
 - --userid *value*